 “Castillo’s incandescent novel of suffering and love traces life’s movement toward the light even in the bleakest of places.”

-Castillo is passionately involved in nurturing the voices of other authors.
-She is the Publisher and Editor-in-Chief of La Tolteca, an arts and literary zine dedicated to the advancement of a world without borders and censorship, and is on the advisory board of the new American Writers Museum in Washington, D.C.
-Castillo held the Sor Juana Inés de la Cruz Endowed Chair at DePaul University, The Martin Luther King, Jr. Distinguished Visiting Scholar post at M.I.T. and was the Poet-in-Residence at Westminster College in Utah.
+A passionate advocate for other writers, Castillo served for five years as the Publisher and Editor-in-Chief of La Tolteca, an arts and literary zine dedicated to the advancement of a world without borders and censorship, as well as on the advisory board of the new American Writers Museum in Chicago which opened its doors in 2017.
+Castillo has served as the Sor Juana Inés de la Cruz Endowed Chair at DePaul University, the Martin Luther King, Jr. Distinguished Visiting Scholar at MIT, the Lund-Gill Endowed Chair at Dominican University, and the Poet-in-Residence at Westminster College in Utah.